Alejogb1/job-board/blog-data/how-can-i-prevent-an-admin-menu-item-in-solidus-from-appearing-before-a-user-logs-in.md

 id: "how-can-i-prevent-an-admin-menu-item-in-solidus-from-appearing-before-a-user-logs-in"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've encountered this specific scenario more than once, usually during the early stages of a Solidus implementation where the access control hasn't been fully buttoned up.
 The issue, as you’ve phrased it, is preventing an admin menu item from appearing before a user authenticates.
 That's a critical concern, not only for user experience but also for security.
 Having the admin section accessible, even partially, to unauthenticated users can lead to unexpected behavior and, potentially, vulnerabilities.

 The key here lies in understanding how Solidus (and Rails in general) handles user authentication and authorization, and specifically, how it constructs the admin menu.
-The menu items are typically rendered based on the user’s current role, which is determined *after* authentication.
+The menu items are typically rendered based on the user’s current role, which is determined _after_ authentication.
 The default menu configuration, which might include items like ‘Products’, ‘Orders’, or ‘Users,’ doesn’t inherently enforce authentication checks.
 It assumes you've got a robust authorization layer in place.
 Thus, the problem emerges not from the menu logic itself, but from the fact that the rendering occurs before the user's identity is established.
 The rendering logic often checks for an active user with a certain role (admin, for example) but those values are not present during a non-authenticated session.

 Here's what we can do, moving from the least to most intrusive, and I'll illustrate each with code snippets.
 We'll start with conditional rendering within the menu configuration itself, move to a custom helper, and finally, address more complex role-based access control.